US Secretary of State Antony Blinken warns Beijing against supporting RussiaExBulletin - ExBulletin

 Second.
 Flashes:

 One of the things that we focus a lot on is making sure that when it comes to cutting-edge technology, our business is not about providing or selling things that could be turned against us and compromise our own security.
 And so what we've done, as we said, is work on building a very high fence around a very small piece of land, because this is not about decoupling our economies.
-This is not about ending trade and investment with China, things that are good for us and for them, as long as it is done fairly.
+This is not about cutting short trade and investment with China.
 And as I mentioned a moment ago, we remain the largest market for Chinese products in the world, and U.S. investment remains significant in China.
 But when it comes to sensitive technologies, we're going to be very, very sure that the most sensitive technology doesn't end up where it could backfire and harm us.

 Interview :